-Use the PPE Register included in Health & Safety Xpert® to record these instructions and that the employee understands the requirement to use and look after the PPE they have been issued with.
+Use the PPE Register included in Health & Safety Xpert® to record these instructions and that the employee and limb (b) worker understands the requirement to use and look after the PPE they have been issued with.

 Notes:

 When there is an overlap in the duties in the general Personal Protective Equipment at Work Regulations and those specifically covering asbestos, hazardous substances (COSHH) and noise etc then the specific legislative requirements should prevail.